jlaurens/edython/README-dev.md

 # edython Brick design

-edython block design is independant from Blockly's, but uses Blockly's features internally
+edython brick design is independant from Blockly's, but may use Blockly's features or ideas internally

 ## General overview